 - A letter of support from a faculty member is required.
 This letter should discuss the academic merits of the proposal, the preparation of the student, and the involvement of the mentor in writing the proposal and supervising the analysis of the results.

 - A one-page budget for the project is also required.
 The budget should include an itemized list of all costs of the project and all the sources of funding which may be available, including departmental support, faculty grants and self-help as well as the amount requested from the Richter-ASP fund.
 Include only those items which must be purchased expressly for this project.
 In general, the purchase of permanent equipment or books cannot be supported by Richter-ASP grants.
-Any non-consumable equipment will become college property at the conclusion of the project.
+Any non-consumable equipment thats is approved by the URC will become college property at the conclusion of the project.
 Because funds for this program are extremely limited, all proposals should include alternative funding options for a significant portion of the total cost.
 Travel costs (airfare, hotel, meals), supplies, and other expenses may be funded by these grants.

 After your research